queelius/ghops/docs/index.md

 - ✅ **Social Media Framework**: Generate and post content about your projects
 - ✅ **Configuration System**: Flexible configuration with example generation
 - ✅ **Performance Improvements**: Progress bars and faster operations
-- ✅ **Enhanced Status**: Rich status reporting with PyPI and GitHub Pages info
+- ✅ **Enhanced Status**: Clean status reporting with PyPI and GitHub Pages info

 ## Community and Support